 Beta Radiation – Biological Effects

-For photon and electron radiation, the radiation weighting factor has the value 1 independently of the energy of the radiation and for alpha radiation the value 20.
+For photon and electron radiation, the radiation weighting factor has the value 1 independently of the energy of the radiation, and for alpha radiation, the value 20.
 For neutron radiation, the value is energy-dependent and amounts to 5 to 20.
 Beta particles (electrons) are much smaller than alpha particles.
 They carry a single negative charge.
 They are more penetrating than alpha particles.
-They can travel several meters but deposit less energy at any one point along their paths than alpha particles.
-This means beta particles tend to damage more cells, but with lesser damage to each.
+They can travel several meters but deposit less energy at any point along their paths than alpha particles.
+This means beta particles tend to damage more cells but with lesser damage to each.

 Shielding of Beta Radiation – Electrons

 Materials with low atomic number Z are appropriate as beta particle shields.
-With high Z materials the bremsstrahlung (secondary radiation – X-rays) is associated.
-This radiation is created during slowing down of beta particles while they travel in a very dense medium.
-Heavy clothing, thick cardboard or thin aluminium plate will provide protection from beta radiation and prevents of production of the bremsstrahlung.
+With high Z materials, the bremsstrahlung (secondary radiation – X-rays) is associated.
+This radiation is created during the slowing down of beta particles while they travel in a very dense medium.
+Heavy clothing, thick cardboard, or a thin aluminium plate will protect from beta radiation and prevent of production of the bremsstrahlung.

 See also more theory: Interaction of Beta Radiation with Matter

 See also calculator: Beta activity to dose rate

 The coulomb forces that constitute the major mechanism of energy loss for electrons are present for either positive or negative charge on the particle and constitute the major mechanism of energy loss also for positrons.
 Whatever the interaction involves a repulsive or attractive force between the incident particle and orbital electron (or atomic nucleus), the impulse and energy transfer for particles of equal mass are about the same.
 Therefore positrons interact similarly with the matter when they are energetic.
 The track of positrons in a material is similar to the track of electrons.
 Even their specific energy loss and range are about the same for equal initial energies.